roman-milk/roman-milk.github.io/mandm-kisses.md

  "Good.
 It'll make it that more special when we do it."

  "When WE do it?" she laughed.
-Report_Story #4